Political Science Major

 The major in political science provides an opportunity for students to learn about politics in a variety of realms and settings.
 Students are encouraged to begin the major with 200-level courses, which provide a general introduction to subfields of political science, as well as important background for 300-level courses.
 Majors should choose 200-level courses from at least two subfields: American politics, comparative politics, international relations, and political theory.

 While some students choose courses from within one or two subfields, most take a wide variety across different areas.
-Concentrations are not required; however, majors may consult with department advisers to design programs of study.
-For instance, students might design concentrations around themes such as race, ethnicity, and politics; global transformation; representation and law; social and economic inequalities; conflict and national security; and citizenship studies.
+Concentrations are not required.
+Majors may consult with department advisers, however, to design more customized programs of study.
+For instance, students might design a course of study around themes such as race, ethnicity, and politics; global transformation; representation and law; social and economic inequalities; conflict and national security; and citizenship studies.

 Students planning to major in political science are advised to complete the 200-level gateway courses and at least one 300-level course in political science by the end of sophomore year.
 Majors should complete their methodology requirement by the end of junior year and before taking the POLI_SCI 395-0 Political Research Seminar.
 Students should plan to take POLI_SCI 395-0 in junior or senior year.
 Those who plan to pursue honors should take POLI_SCI 395-0 in junior year.